SecureCodeWarrior/sensei-blog-examples/README.md

     -   You could create a Quick Fix rule to write the code for you.

-Since Sensei is designed to work alongside whatever static analysis tool you're using.
-If you find that the same violations are being reported from static analysis then you could replicate the condition in a Sensei recipe.
-And also add a Quick Fix to help train you, not just to identify the mistake, but to move quickly to writing the correct code.
+Since Sensei is designed to work alongside whatever static analysis tool you're using, if you find that the same violations are being reported from static analysis, then you could replicate the condition in a Sensei recipe.
+You can then add a Quick Fix to help train you, not just to identify the mistake but also to move quickly to writing the correct code.